MpiloNM95/monty/README.md

 -   Don’t forget to push your header file
 -   YouAll your header files should be include guarded
 -   You are expected to do the tasks in the order shown in the project

+## Tasks

+### 0. push, pall
+-   SimpleImplement the push and pall opcodes.
+-   The push opcode
+-   The opcode push pushes an element to the stack.